The Top Four-Year College and the Top University in Each State

-Located in the Churagh Mountains 45 miles east of downtown Anchorage, APU’s 170-acre campus is home to 750 students.
+Located in the U-Med District of Anchorage, APU’s 174-acre campus is home to 550 students.
 The school boasts several different unconventional study programs, which allow students more freedom to choose how to approach their education.

 APU focuses on small class sizes and an active, kinetic learning environment.
 This learning method teaches the skills needed to succeed both in the workplace and in life.
 The academic programs include the Schools of Education, Environment Science, Liberal Studies, Outdoor Studies, Psychology, and Human Services.

 APU’s School of Liberal Studies offers concentrations in literature, philosophy, pre-law, pre-med, religious studies, and writing.
-The campus also contains the impressive state-of-the-art Mosley Sports Center, which is home to the world-renowned Nordic Ski Club.
+The campus also contains the recently renovated Mosley Sports Center, and the world-renowned Nordic Ski Club.